-Serbia: General Electric Alstom gets 19MEUR turbine retrofit contract in EPS power utility TENT TPP26.
-July 2016. / News Serbia Energy
+Serbia: General Electric Alstom gets 19MEUR turbine retrofit contract in EPS power utility TENT TPP, News Serbia Energy

 Public Enterprise Electric Power Industry of Serbia (EPS) and General Electric Power (GE Power) signed the procurement contract for turbine for unit A4 in Thermal Power Plant “Nikola Tesla” in Obrenovac that will bring significant savings and increase the safety of electricity generation.

 This 19.9 million euros contract was signed by Milorad Grčić, Acting Director of Electric Power Industry of Serbia and Dariusz Kowalewski, Sales Manager for Retrofit Systems in General Electric Power.
 EPS selected the best bid in an open and transparent public procurement procedure thus getting three million euros lower price.